Brudicon/Brudicon/README.md

 I love hiking, swimming, video games, and learning/teaching myself new programming languages.

-I am looking for a software engineering/developer position to give me experience in the field of software engineering.
+I am looking for a professional position to give me experience in the field of software engineering.

 I want to code!
 I want to solve problems!
 And I'd also love to help people in the process.